Get Valuable Experience Watching These IFR Briefings and In-Flight Training Videos

 Length: 5 min

 At the surface, this isn’t the most exciting topic, and by the end of it you’re opinion probably won’t have changed.
 However, when the weather is marginal, what may have seemed like a confusing and arbitrary collection of rules suddenly starts making a lot more sense.
 This covers what you need to know to make legal and safe decisions during your IFR flight planning.

 Keith explains a simple technique you can use to avoid departure delays at non-towered airports.

 Real World IFR Q&A

+Q: How do I access the Real World IFR videos?
 A: Your training is available online via a secure, password-protected website.
 You can watch it on any computer, tablet or phone.

+Q: Will my online access ever expire?
 A: No. Once you register your login credentials, they will never expire.
 You will always have access to the program.

+Q: Do you offer a USB Flash Drive option with this program?
 A: No. USB Flash drives are not available for this course due to the frequency of updates.
 You can download any of the videos (optional) with your online access.